port-labs/port-docs/docs/guides/all/approval-workflow-for-gitlab-deployment.md

           changeService=$(echo "$changeRequestResponse" | jq -r '.result.business_service.value')

-          echo "Change Request Created Successfully: Number: $changeNumber, Sys ID: $changeSysId, State: $changeState" logMessage="⚠️ Pipeline did not meet the deployment checks, so a ServiceNow change request has been created.
-Change Request Number $changeNumber and system ID $changeSysId.
+          echo "Change Request Created Successfully: Number: $changeNumber, Sys ID: $changeSysId, State: $changeState" logMessage="⚠️ Pipeline did not meet the deployment checks, so a ServiceNow Change Request with Number $changeNumber and system ID $changeSysId has been created.
 An admin will need to review and approve this request before the deployment can proceed."

           runId=$(cat $TRIGGER_PAYLOAD | jq -r '.port_context.runId')